This paper contains links, usually to cppreference.com, to explain some terms

 At present, the operator recognizes localized thousands separators but just ignores them.
 It doesn’t require that they be in the right places.

-The insertion operator normalizes its right-hand operand and writes a rational to the specified output stream, the numerator and denominator being written in whatever format is appropriate given the stream’s flags and locale.
+The insertion operator makes a copy of its right-hand operand, normalizes the copy, and writes the copy to the specified output stream, the numerator and denominator being written in whatever format is appropriate given the stream’s flags and locale.
 The showpos and showbase flags affect the numerator only.The output will be an optional sign or base, followed by the numerator, followed (usually immediately) by a division sign, followed immediately by the denominator.
 If the denominator is 1, output of the division sign and the '1' can be suppressed with the noshowden1 manipulator described below (and noshowden1 is the default).

 Two new pairs of no-argument output manipulators provide additional formatting options when writing rationals.